Good Faith Compliance

 Find out where AI is already being used.

-This may include internal work, public-facing communication, HR, marketing, client service, research, document drafting, customer support, and decision support.
+This may include internal work, public communication, HR, marketing, client service, research, drafting, customer support, and decision support.

 Step 2: Classify Risk